slowernews/wisdom-tldr/chapters/chapter_appendix.md

 If your dreams don’t scare you, they are not big enough.
 A ambitious goal sets the bar so high that even a failure is a success measured by the ordinary.

+> *"Yesterday is but today's memory, and tomorrow is today's dream."
+-- Kahlil Gibran*

 > *"If you don’t imagine, nothing ever happens at all."
 -- John Green*